Big Learning with Bayesian Methods: Tools, Software and Systems

 Many Bayesian inference methods have been accelerated with GPUs.
 For example,~\cite{Suchard:2010} adopts GPUs to parallelize the likelihood evaluation in MCMC;~\cite{Lee:2010} provides GPU parallelization for population-based MCMC methods~\cite{Jasra:2007} as well as SMC samplers~\cite{Moral:2006}; and~\cite{Beam:2014} uses GPU computing to develop fast Hamiltonian Monte Carlo methods.
 For variational Bayesian methods,~\cite{Yan:2009} demonstrates an example of using GPUs to accelerate the collapsed variational Bayesian algorithm for LDA.
+More recently, SaberLDA~\cite{Li:2016} implements a sparsity-aware sampling algorithm on GPU, which scales sub-linearly with the number of topics.
 BIDMach~\cite{Canny:2013} is a distributed GPU framework for machine learning, In particular, BIDMach LDA with a single GPU is able to learn faster than the state-of-the-art CPU based LDA implementation~\cite{Ahmed:2012}, which use 100 CPUs.

 Finally, acceleration with other hardware (e.g., FPGAs) has also been investigated~\cite{Chau:2013}.

 \textbf{Distributed Cluster}: For distributed clusters, a low-level framework should allow users to do: 1) {\it Communication}: sending and receiving data from/to another machine or a group of machines; 2) {\it Synchronization}: synchronize the processes; 3) {\it Fault handling}: decide what to do if a process/machine breaks down.
 For example, MPI provides a set of primitives including {\it send}, {\it receive}, {\it broadcast} and {\it reduce} for communication.
 MPI also provides synchronization operations, such as {\it barrier}.
 MPI handles fault by simply terminating all processes.
 MPI works on various network infrastructures, such as ethernet or Infiniband.
 Besides MPI, there are other frameworks that support communication, synchronization and fault handling, such as 1) message queues, where processes can put and get messages from globally shared message queues; 2) remote procedural calls (RPCs), where a process can invoke a procedure in another process, passing its own data to that remote procedure, and finally get execution results.
 MrBayes~\cite{Huelsenbeck:2003,Altekar:2004} provides a MPI-based parallel algorithm for Metropolis-coupled MCMC for Bayesian phylogenetic inference.